syedshah94/Parking-App/README.md

 they plan to leave the spot, so potential nearby drivers can just go to their location rather than scouting for some free space.

-Current Usage state:
--Don't forget to hit "Log Out" if you plan on using the page again.
--If you accidently did this, instead of registering again, you can simply append '/parking' to the URL after the '.com'

 Launch App Via Heroku Server: https://courtesy-parking-app.herokuapp.com/